TL;DR

 A CT scan will only be covered by your PMI if it is to investigate new symptoms of an acute condition that has arisen after you took out your policy.

-How Diagnostic Scans are Covered
+How Diagnostic Scans may be covered

 CT scans fall under the category of "diagnostics" in a PMI policy.
 This cover is typically managed through your out-patient benefits.